TheBoneJarmer/Arqan/README.md

 ## Contributing
 I would highly appreciate it if you would help me polish this library.
 I have not had the chance yet to test all wrapped methods in the classes.
 I actually generated them based on an XML provided by the Khronos Group a couple of years ago.
 So probably there are new functions and enums already which have not been integrated yet.
-So feel free to send in a pull request or open up an issue.
-If you do open up a pull request, please target the **develop** branch.
+Therefore feel free to open up a pull request anytime.

+> I am following the GitFlow model so please use the **develop** branch as both **source** and **target** branch.
+Do **not** work directly on the _main_ branch.

+## Credits
+* First of all a special thanks to user [MythicalSora](https://github.com/MythicalSora) who has been so nice of making Arqan compatible with OSX.
+I can't as I don't use or own a MacBook for that matter.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)